kamexX/Mediawiki_To_Docx/README.md

 # Generate .docx files from a mediawiki
 * get the page names from the mediawiki database
-* login via api using srvautomation user
+* login via api
 * change the img src direction
-* remove unnecessary html content (like footer, navigation, links etc.)
+* remove unnecessary html content like footer, navigation etc.
 * change thumb picture to full pictures
-* stored as "{title}.docx" into the subfolder: "mediawikiPageAsDocx"
+* stored as "{title}.docx" into a subfolder: "mediawikiPageAsDocx"

 # Preliminarys:
 * install pypandoc